shark8me/cortex-tensorboard-presentation/docs/index.md

+---
+layout: default
+title: An introduction to Cortex
+---

 # An introduction to Cortex

 This is the source repository for a presentation on building Neural Networks in Clojure using the [Cortex](https://github.com/thinktopic/cortex) library.